idb-project/idb-public-api/README.md

 ## Building

 - Adapt version if needed: lib/idb.rb
 - Run 'bundle exec rake' to generate the .jar file.
+Generation is done by warbler, has its own config in config directory.

 ## Deployment

 - Upload the jar to the server.
+- Adjust symlink in /usr/share/bytemine-idb-public-api to point to new jar
 - Adapt service config to the new jar name: /etc/init/bytemine-idb-public-api.conf
 - Restart the service